kakavi/metabase/README.md

 # Danger zone

 The button below will deploy the branch where this README.md lives onto Heroku.
-Metabase developers use it to deploy branches of Metabase to test our PRs, etc. We DO NOT recommend you using this for production.
+Kenga Analytics developers use it to deploy branches of Kenga Analytics to test our PRs, etc. We DO NOT recommend you using this for production.
 Instead, please use a [stable build](https://metabase.com/start).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 # License

-Unless otherwise noted, all Metabase source files are made available under the terms of the GNU Affero General Public License (AGPL).
+Unless otherwise noted, all Kenga Analytics source files are made available under the terms of the GNU Affero General Public License (AGPL).

 See [LICENSE.txt](https://github.com/metabase/metabase/blob/master/LICENSE.txt) for details and exceptions.

-Unless otherwise noted, all files © 2019 Metabase, Inc.
+Unless otherwise noted, all files © 2019 Kenga Analytics, Inc.